How to block network traffic with Azure Virtual Network Manager - Azure portal

 Enter or select the following information, then select Add to add the rule to the rule collection.

 Setting Value Name Enter the name Deny_RDP for the rule name.
 Description Enter a description about the rule.
 Priority* Enter a value between 0 and 99 to determine the priority of the rule.
 The lower the value the higher the priority.
 Enter 1 for this example Action* Select Deny to block traffic.
 For more information, see Action Direction* Select Inbound as you want to deny inbound traffic with this rule.
 Protocol* Select the TCP protocol.
 HTTP and HTTPS are TCP ports.
 Source Source type Select the source type of either IP address or Service tags.
-Source IP addresses This field will appear when you select the source type of IP address.
+Source IP addresses This field appears when you select the source type of IP address.
 Enter an IPv4 or IPv6 address or a range using CIDR notation.
 When defining more than one address or blocks of addresses separate using a comma.
 Leave blank for this example.
-Source service tag This field will appear when you select the source type of Service tag.
+Source service tag This field appears when you select the source type of Service tag.
 Select service tag(s) for services you want to specify as the source.
 See Available service tags, for the list of supported tags.
 Source port Enter a single port number or a port range such as (1024-65535).
 When defining more than one port or port ranges, separate them using a comma.
 To specify any port, enter *.
 Leave blank for this example.
-Desination Destination type Select the destination type of either IP address or Service tags.
-Destination IP addresses This field will appear when you select the destination type of IP address.
+Destination Destination type Select the destination type of either IP address or Service tags.
+Destination IP addresses This field appears when you select the destination type of IP address.
 Enter an IPv4 or IPv6 address or a range using CIDR notation.
 When defining more than one address or blocks of addresses separate using a comma.
-Destination service tag This field will appear when you select the destination type of Service tag.
+Destination service tag This field appears when you select the destination type of Service tag.
 Select service tag(s) for services you want to specify as the destination.
 See Available service tags, for the list of supported tags.
 Destination port Enter a single port number or a port range such as (1024-65535).
 When defining more than one port or port ranges, separate them using a comma.
 To specify any port, enter *.
 Enter 3389 for this example.

 Repeat steps 1-3 again if you want to add more rules to the rule collection.